To Be Happy, You Need Hard Problems

 Do your bad experiences outweigh the good ones?
 Then it'll say you are a loser and probably make you depressed.

-(This is why positive affirmation can backfire and make you feel worse.
+(This is why positive affirmations can backfire and make you feel worse.
 Your subconscious responds to your statement by looking for evidence related to it, good or bad.)

 But I'm sure you see the solution to the problem here.